himkt/cpc1.0/README.md

 ** Note **

-Besides the PWNER, a named-entity recognizer based on [Lample+, 2016](https://www.aclweb.org/anthology/N16-1030/) was also evaluated in our experiments.
+In addition to the PWNER, a named-entity recognizer based on [Lample+, 2016](https://www.aclweb.org/anthology/N16-1030/) was also evaluated in the experiments in the paper.
-However, we do not contain any scripts for the recognizer in this repository because we implemented it using [pyner](https://github.com/himkt/pyner), which depends on obsolete softwares.
+However, we do not include any scripts for the recognizer in this repository because we implemented it using [pyner](https://github.com/himkt/pyner), which depends on obsolete software.

 ## 4.5 Dependency parsing